-- Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.
+- Staff dealt with patients with kindness and respect and involved them in decisions about their care.